Autiverse: Eliciting Autistic Adolescents' Daily Narratives through AI-guided Multimodal Journaling

 \ipstart{DR 3.
 Prioritize Adolescent-AI Interaction}\phantomsection{} Considering the tension between parental support and adolescent autonomy, we prioritized the adolescents' independence and designed the interface on the assumption that they would interact with the system on their own.
 We intentionally positioned the parent as a supportive observer to ensure safety while respecting their child's autonomy.
-We also designed the AI to have a peer persona (\cf{},~\cite{seo2024chacha}) of the adolescent's preference that communicates in a playful tone and offers corrective feedback in a friendly and non-authoritative manner.
-This design draws from our formative study participants that adolescents may ``\textit{laugh and take it[feedback from AI] more lightly}'' (M6) while they might react defensively to parents, as well as the observations in literature that adolescents tend to be more receptive to informal, peer-style interactions than to adult-led instruction, particularly in emotionally sensitive contexts~\cite{chang2016systematic}, we positioned the AI as an equal rather than an authority.
+We also designed the AI to have a peer persona---a virtual character around the same age as the user---that establishes a different relational dynamic from parental interaction.
+Drawing on the formative study findings and evidence that adolescents tend to be more receptive to informal, peer-style interactions than to adult-led instruction, particularly in emotionally sensitive contexts~\cite{chang2016systematic}, we positioned the AI as an equal rather than an authority.
 This creates a non-hierarchical space where adolescents can practice narrative construction without evaluation or social consequences, reducing the defensiveness often triggered by parental or teacher interactions and encouraging authentic self-expression~\cite{kumazaki2018can,tokic2011parental}.
 The peer persona is operationalized through customizable features---adolescents select the AI peer's name, voice, and appearance, which is known to enhance their reception and engagement~\cite{kao2022audio,kumazaki2017pilot}---and through conversational tone that communicates playfully and offers feedback in a friendly manner while actively helping organize the adolescent's narrative as a collaborative partner.